Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 This class provides you with the global values.

 ### Framework.Entities
-This namespace represents the domain (entities) module of your project.
+This namespace represents the domain (entities) module.

 **Game** -
 This class is responsible for the game rules and states.